School Library: A Place That Learners

 Checking Your Understanding

-Create a diagram demonstrating the mission and goals of school library media in a visual way.
+Create a diagram demonstrating the mission and goals of the library media in a visual way.
+Use the Mission and Goals of the School Library Media Program from Information Power.

 Make It Real